nystudio107/craft-code-field/README.md

 Some things to do, and ideas for potential features:

+* Add a default value for the field in Field Settings
 * Provide support for additional third-party themes
 * Add a setting to turn off the display of the language icon